 Everest Base Camp via Gokyo Lakes – October 2007

-Arrive at Kathmandu International Airport and be transferred by our staff to your accommodation at The Yak and Yeti Hotel (or equivalent).
+Arrive at Kathmandu International Airport and be transferred by our staff to your hotel accommodation in Kathmandu.
 Afternoon at leisure.
 In the evening you’ll enjoy a welcome dinner and drinks hosted by your Sherpa leaders and guides.
 Overnight in Kathmandu (1340m).

-A big buffet breakfast at The Yak and Yeti Hotel will introduce you to the joys of Nepali cuisine.
-Breakfast is followed by a morning sightseeing tour around Kathmandu.
+Breakfast at your hotel is followed by a morning sightseeing tour around Kathmandu.
 Afternoon at leisure.
 Our staff will be available in the afternoon to assist any guests that may need to make last-minute purchases.
 Overnight in Kathmandu (1340m).

-Our staff will be meet you very early this morning (around 6.00 a.m.) and then transfer you to the domestic terminal at the Kathmandu International Airport.
-Any luggage or personal possessions you won’t need during your Everest Circuit Trek will be able to be stored (free of charge) at The Yak and Yeti Hotel.
+Our staff will meet you very early this morning and you’ll travel by private vehicle to Ramechhap airport (approximately 5 hours).
+Any luggage or personal possessions you won’t need during your trek will be able to be stored (free of charge) at your hotel.
 They will be waiting for you when you return.
-After an extremely interesting and hectic check-in procedure, you’ll enjoy an incredible mountain flight to Lukla.
-Here your Everest Circuit Trek truly begins!
+From Ramechhap you’ll enjoy an incredible mountain flight to Lukla.
+Here your adventure truly begins!
 You’ll enjoy a hearty Sherpa breakfast at Namaste Lodge then commence your trek to Phakding.
 Overnight in Phakding (2600m).